deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/vllm_user_guide.md

 You can leverage these techniques by specifying `option.quantize=<fp8|bitsandbytes>` in serving.properties, or `OPTION_QUANTIZE=<fp8|bitsandbytes>` environment variable.

 Other quantization techniques supported by vLLM require ahead of time quantization to be served with LMI.
-You can find details on how to leverage those quantization techniques from the vLLM docs [here](https://docs.vllm.ai/en/v0.7.3/quantization/supported_hardware.html).
+You can find details on how to leverage those quantization techniques from the vLLM docs [here](https://docs.vllm.ai/en/v0.8.4/quantization/supported_hardware.html).

 ### Ahead of time (AOT) quantization

 If you bring a pre-quantized model to LMI, you should not set the `option.quantize` configuration.
-The lmi-dist engine will directly parse the quantization configuration from the model and load it for inference.
+The vLLM engine will directly parse the quantization configuration from the model and load it for inference.
 This is especially important if you are using a technique that has a Marlin variant like GPTQ, AWQ, or FP8.
 The engine will determine if it can use the Marlin kernels at runtime, and use them if it can (hardware support).